ioana-loop/ML-UnsupervisedModels/README.md

 - accuracy
 - model evaluation

+# General Principles

-# Bias - Variance Tradeoff
+## Bias - Variance Tradeoff
-- approximation/estimation trade off, heart of all of Machine Learning.
+- approximation/estimation trade off, core principle for all ML
 - Answers the question, how do we choose a good model?
 - Bias/approximation has to do with how well your model does on average
 - variance/estimation has to do with how your model responds to variation in the input data